Nepmia/N4-Framework/README.md

+# I will never finish this thing, i discovered Vue in the meantime

 # N4-Framework

  N4 Front-End Developpement Framework is a personnal developpement tool made to build simple websites.
 It uses a dynamic template + component system using Jinja.
 It is similar to Flask but in a static version.